openvpi/DiffSinger/docs/ConfigurationSchemas.md

 ##### default

-[-5,5]
+[_-5_,_5_]

 #### augmentation_args random_pitch_shifting scale

 Data will be augmented by random pitch shifting, shifted data will be seen as the original speaker.

-When scale is set to s, extra s times of orignal dataset total length will be added to the total datase after augmentation.
+When scale is set to s, extra s times of orignal dataset total length will be added to the total dataset after augmentation.

 ##### used by